HL7/davinci-alerts/source/pages/guidance.md

 The Da Vinci Notification Message can be formally defined in FHIR using two alternate ways:

-1. a set of FHIR Profiles that constrain links to the message Bundle
+1. A set of FHIR Profiles that constrain links to the message Bundle
 1. MessageDefinition and GraphDefinition

 In both methods the base [Da Vinci Notifications MessageHeader Profile]